Designing the perfect wrist corsage requires careful consideration of flower selection and design principles.

 Selecting hardy flowers is crucial to ensure your wrist corsage remains fresh throughout the event.

-It’s also important to consider the size and weight of the flowers your plan to use.
-Large blooms may appear awkward or uncomfortable to wear on the wrist. if not properly designed, heavier blooms can affect the balance of the corsage, causing it to rotate on the wrist, especially when using a small wristlet.
+It’s also important to consider the size and weight of the flowers you plan to use.
+Large blooms may appear awkward or uncomfortable to wear on the wrist. if not properly designed.
+Heavy blooms can affect the balance of the corsage, causing it to rotate on the wrist, especially when using a small wristlet.

 Although these issues may seem daunting to a novice designer, they’re not.
 Trust me.
 Cold floral glue has made adding flowers to wrist corsages much easier.